-Julia Legelli works as a project manager in the areas of municipal climate action and urban transformation.
+Julia Legelli works as a Advisor in the areas of municipal climate action and urban transformation.
 She designs coaching sessions on current issues in municipal climate action in Southern and Eastern Europe.
 She also supports the European Climate Initiative by coordinating the inter-municipal dialogue on climate action at local level.

 Julia is experienced in the design and coordination of projects as well as in steering exchange and dialogue formats.
 At adelphi, she is responsible for ensuring that communities in Poland, the Czech Republic, Romania, Greece and Portugal are supported in their local climate action activities.